Table of Contents

 - Fill the bathtub with warm water

-- Bath your dog in water/oatmeal bath, at least up past their legs and higher if they tolerate it.
+- Bath your dog in a water/oatmeal bath, at least up past their legs, and higher if they tolerate it.
 Soak for ten minutes

-Epsom Salt is used for both dogs and humans for its healing and soothing qualities.
+Epsom Salt Bath - Dogs and humans use Epsom salt for its healing and soothing qualities.
 If your dog has dry or tender skin, try an Epsom salt bath to ease the pain.

 - Soak affected area for 10 minutes

-Coconut oil can be applied topically to help skin conditions such as hot spots, bites or itchy and dry skin.
-You can apply coconut oil to your dogs skin topically about once a week, let it be absorbed for 5 – 10 minutes and then wipe off any excess.
+Coconut Oil - Coconut oil can be applied topically to help skin conditions such as hot spots, bites or itchy and dry skin.
+You can use coconut oil on your dog's skin about once a week, let it absorb for roughly 5 to 10 minutes, then wipe away any excess.

-Yes, CBD oil can be used for dogs with irritated skin thanks to the relationship between your dog's endocannabinoid system and their skin.
-CBD positively stimulates your dog's endocannabinoid system which can help to regulate skin health.
-This means that CBD oil can be used for dogs with skin allergies, skin irritation and even dry skin.
+CBD balm for dogs can be used for dogs with skin issues thanks to the relationship between your dog's end ocannabinoid system and their skin.
+CBD stimulates your dog's endocannabinoid system, which may help to support skin health.